DevExpress/testcafe/docs/articles/faq/README.md

 If you use a locally installed TestCafe, try installing it globally and running the test outside of the project to eliminate the influence of third-party modules.

-### I have installed TestCafe plugins but they do not work.
+### I've installed TestCafe plugins but they don't work.
 What have I done wrong?

 If you are using a locally installed TestCafe, plugins should also be installed locally.